-- Unfortunately the solution we gave you in point n.
-9 does not work in our project: doors and windows, in fact, still remain in the rendered scene.
+- Unfortunately the solution we gave you in the previous point does not work in our project: doors and windows, in fact, still remain in the rendered scene.
 And, also, you cannot hide them the way you already saw for the shower-box, as doors and windows are special objects.
 So in this case we’ll use the following trick: save the project and, JUST FOR THE TIME OF RENDERING THE SCENE, move the wall containing the door towards the bottom.
 In this way the room will be longer than in real life.
 This is just a trick you will use in order to be able to render the scene the best way.
 Once launched the rendering job, you’ll exit the project without saving it.
 In order to extend the room, click the right mouse button over the internal wall, and select command Move.
 Extend the room as you can see in the following image (the camera icon allows you to see where the point of view has been placed).

 - Setting up the scene illumination: let’s create a rendering sample, in order to see how the scene looks like.
 In the Navigation section of the Ribbon, select command Full image.
 Once opened the rendering mask, select the Exposure control button (should be set on Automatic), then Generate preview (it may be useful to increase preview resolution to 240x180).
 This procedure forces the Application to automatically calculate the exposure of the room considering the light sources; it is the same procedure you follow every time you take a photo with a digital camera (and the camera does it for you, automatically).
 If you think resolution is still not enough, click Generate preview again, or adjust Exposure value, available in the properties list on the right.
 In our situation, the area very near the washbasins may appear a bit dark, ‘cause of the small wall of the shower-box.
 So, as we need to adjust the scene a bit, click Cancel so that the Application will not start the rendering process.
 First, move the light a bit: click the right mouse button on the light and select Modify command.
 Pick the light clicking the left mouse button in the centre, and move it as you see in this image.
 Finally, double click the light with the left mouse button, and set the light properties as you can see in the next image (do not copy the position in plan, as your project may have different coordinates).